gbif/dataone/README.md

 ### DataONE MemberNode

-> Note: This project is in an immature state

 This is a project led by GBIF to help enable adopters to develop Java based DataONE Member Node stacks.

 **This project depends on source code that is generated from schemas during build time**